 How to Open the Taskbar Properties Window

 Most of the configuration options are located in the taskbar properties window.
-To open it, right click on a blank space of the taskbar and select Properties.
+To open it, right click or press and hold on a blank space of the taskbar and select Properties.

 How to Change the Appearance & Location of the Taskbar